Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: Case Study 1: Wafer-scale GPU Architecture Design for MoE Serving

 Unlike current multi-GPU systems, wafer-scale GPUs can fit entire MoE models on a single chip and support batch sizes over 10,000.
 However, current GPU architectures introduce two key limitations for such large-scale chips.

 \textbf{Simplistic Task Allocation.} Current GPUs integrate a CPU in their SoC to serve as a command processor and allocate tasks to all SMs.
 However, the traditional command processors treat all SMs equally, ignoring their physical locations and data placement~\cite{cp1, cp2}.
-This causes tasks to be assigned to SMs far from the required data, generating excessive D2D traffic, and ignores MoE expert selection skewness, leading to poor utilization when most dies remain idle while others become overloaded.
+This oblivious task-to-SM assignment generates excessive D2D traffic and ignores MoE expert selection skewness, leading to poor utilization when most dies remain idle while others become overloaded.

 \textbf{Inadequate Local HBM Management.} Current GPUs treat all HBM dies as uniform memory space, but wafer-scale GPUs connect each compute die directly to local HBM, where access is significantly faster than a remote HBM.
 Frequently accessed experts in remote HBM could be cached locally to minimize D2D traffic, but current GPUs do not distinguish between local and remote HBM and therefore generate unnecessary traffic.